Surgery -- Study and teaching

 Call Number: MS 1693

-Overview: The papers consist of correspondence and memoranda relating to William W. L. Glenn's career as a surgeon and member of the faculty of the Yale University School of Medicine.
+Abstract: The papers consist of correspondence and memoranda relating to William W. L. Glenn's career as a surgeon and member of the faculty of the Yale University School of Medicine.
 The papers focus on Glenn's work on the radio frequency diaphragm pacemaker and on his work as a member of the board of directors of the Charles E. Culpepper Foundation.
 William Wallace Lumpkin Glenn was born in Asheville, North Carolina on August 12, 1914.
-He received a B.S. degree from the University of South Carolina in...
+He received a B.S. degree from the University of South Carolina...